GDPR Compliance

 • No tedious manual work.
 Automatically download all the needed information about your customers and tickets in a CSV file.

-• Entirely delete users’ data and tickets from your Zendesk in just several clicks.
+• Entirely delete users’ data and tickets from your Zendesk in just a few clicks.

 • Effortlessly edit individual or group data by creating lists with numerous filters.